 Villain and Mads’ Studio is the first place we came across in Hondeklipbaai – an indoor/outdoor gallery of landscape paintings.
 Villain (aka Deon Venter) is open and generous with his artistic space, and enthusiastic about visitors – we even toured his home, past the burnt curry in the kitchen, to see the painting hanging above his bed.
 Unapologetic about his space, his art and past, Villain started painting when he was in jail and says it helped him stay sane.

 After a quirky encounter with Villain, we went next door to The Shack, run by Sunnette and Willem de Waal, for coffee and cheesecake.
 Willem’s a butcher and baker with a calm, comfortable demeanour about him, but steadfast in his evangelism of the superiority of German bread and meat, in which he specialises.
 After stocking up at The Shack, we popped in at K9 Pottery Studio down the road.
 It’s obvious this remote little village is brimming with creativity.
-After watching the activity at the harbour, we settled in for cocktails at Dop en Kreef (0276923095) – a beach bar with what must be some of the best sea views in South Africa – and a seafood feast at Die Rooi Spinnekop (R200 per person).
+After watching the activity at the harbour, we settled in for cocktails at Dop en Kreef (0276923095) – a beach bar with what must be some of the best sea views in South Africa – and a great selection of seafood on the menu at Die Rooi Spinnekop.
 Tel 0764308300, hondeklip.co.za

 2. Northern Cape Wines at Bezalel Estate